vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 And also remember that the filename should include the data type your API will return, for example, `spotify.json.ts`

 In my case, the component that uses the API is a `.tsx file.
-This means that when I want to use that component in some place in my Astro site, I have to call it like this:
+This means that when I want to use that component in some place on my Astro site, I have to call it like this:

 ```tsx
 // ...